mo-maher/rw-jobboard/README.md

 yarn install
 ```

-Then change into that directory and start the development server:
+Then change to that directory and start the development server:

 ```
 cd my-redwood-project